jrbuchanan02/videogame/README.md

 ### Base
 1. Around 50 MB RAM free[^1].
 This requirement will change as Videogame gets more complete.
-If your computer cannot meet this requirement, the advice is: get a computer less than 37 years old.
+If your computer cannot meet this requirement, the advice is: get a computer less than 30 years old or remove the RAM intensive software from your machine.
 There is a good chance a more skilled programmer than me could save some RAM, as most of the requirement consists of loading in an approximately 40 MB database for processing.
 2. Any version of Linux or Windows 10 20H1 or later (20H2 or any version of Windows 11).[^2]